SilenceHVK/learn-webpack/README.md

         }
     }
 ```
-&ensp;&ensp; The output.path property is used to specify the path to the generated file, and output.filename is used to specify the name of the generated file.
+The output.path property is used to specify the path to the generated file, and output.filename is used to specify the name of the generated file.

 ### Loaders